The Great Lie: Plot

 When concert pianist Sandra Kovak (Mary Astor) and her aviator husband Peter Van Allen (George Brent) discover their impulsive marriage is invalid because her divorce had not been finalized before they wed, he leaves her and marries his old flame Maggie Patterson (Bette Davis).
 Peter travels to Brazil on business and, when his aircraft goes missing, it is presumed it crashed in the jungle and he was killed.

-Sandra discovers she is pregnant by Peter, and Maggie proposes she be allowed to raise the child as her own in exchange for taking care of Sandra financially.
+Sandra discovers she is pregnant by Peter.
+Maggie proposes she be allowed to raise the child as her own in exchange for taking care of Sandra financially.
 The two women go to Arizona to await the birth, and Sandra delivers a boy, who is named after his father.

 Sandra embarks upon a world tour, during which Peter, who survived the crash, returns home.
 He reunites with Maggie who introduces him to "their" son.
 Peter is overjoyed to find he has a child.
 However, Sandra, wanting both father and son for herself, taunts Maggie that Peter has remained with her only because of the boy and demands she confess she misled him.
 When Maggie explains the true situation, Peter is shocked and disgusted by Sandra's horrid behavior and announces she may take the baby but he will remain with Maggie.
 Sandra, accepting that Peter truly loves Maggie and knowing Maggie will be a far better mother to the child, sits down at the piano and announces she is leaving the child with his mother as she plays Tchaikovsky's Piano Concerto No. 1.